 For market risk, in addition to the differences mentioned in the table above, there is a structural difference between the internal model and the standard formula with regard to the consideration of volatility risk.
 Interest rate and equity volatility risk are explicitly taken into account in the internal model, while the standard formula includes these risk types only implicitly in the calibration of the shocks.
-However, these risk categories exert very little influence on the risk capital of AGCS SE.
+These risk types have no impact on the risk capital of AGCS SE.

-In contrast to the standard formula, the internal model also takes into account the inflation risk that may result from the possible impact of the volatility of consumer price indices on the underwriting risks.
+Unlike the standard formula, the internal model also takes into account the inflation risk that may arise from the potential impact of the volatility of consumer price indices, in particular on underwriting risks.